FaisalHammad1999/futureproofwiki/NoSQL.md

 NoSQL is a great choice for 'denormalized' data, when you don't anticipate needing to do frequent relationship lookups and where the database may need frequent changes.
-You can, in fact, both normalize and handle relationships in NoSQL options (the 'No' stands for 'not only'!) however if you you anticipate frequent, complex relationship lookups and minimal change in the format of data, SQL may be a better fit.
+You can, in fact, both normalize and handle relationships in NoSQL options (the 'No' stands for 'not only'!) however if you you anticipate frequent, complex relationship lookups and minimal change in the format of data, an alternative may be a better fit.

 You are more likely to find duplicate data in a NoSQL database since the guidelines are, when planning your NoSQL database, to optimise for your most frequent queries rather than data storage.
 For example, you may store the most recent 'comments' embedded in a post document and have all of the comments stored in a separate comments collection.
 This would mean duplication but would avoid cross-collection lookups and loading more data in a query than necessary.